DrCuis/How-to-guides/400-MorphProperties/SillyMorph/README.md

 ### Why 2 Files?

-Saving live Smalltalk into an .obj file allows them to be re-created later in another image, but we need to ensure that the _backing code_ required to run them is present.
+Saving a live Smalltalk Morph object into an .obj file allows it to be re-created later in another image, but we need to ensure that the _backing code_ required to run the code is present.

 You can (and should) look at the Morph>>SaveAsPackage: code if interested, but basically it creates a Package which, as you